PacktPublishing/Learning-Blockchain-Application-Development/README.md

 Memory: 8 GB

-There are two folders in this repo:
+There are two folders for the codes in this repo:

 - _start_ contains the boilerplate code you'll need to follow along with the examples in the course.
 You'll add your own code as you go in order to build a fully functioning Marketplace.
 Any code not demonstrated in the course videos has already been completed in this folder.